mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/devops-overview.md

 ### 2.2 Modeling Phase {#modeling-phase}

 During development, Mendix helps development teams to efficiently develop (or *model*) high-quality application models.
-An app model is continuously checked for consistency errors while the user is working in the Mendix Desktop Modeler or Web Modeler.
+An app model is continuously checked for consistency errors while the user is working in Mendix Studio Pro or Mendix Studio.
 These consistency checks ensure model integrity and immediately catch many of the mistakes users can make.

 {{% image_container width="650" %}}
 ![Mendix Project Error List Example](attachments/error-list.png)